 First and foremost, you want to wear a shirt that matches your suit.
 For that reason, you should stick with neutral colours.
 We’d recommend either a quality white shirt or a dress shirt in colours like navy blue or grey.
 And if you’re going with a pattern (stripes, checks, etc), make it a low-profile pattern that doesn’t clash with the rest or your outfit, or jump out on its own.
 To avoid limp shirt collars, opt for materials like cotton with fabric weaves.

 With so much going on in fashion these days, it feels a tad antiquated to say that ties are mandatory when it comes to cocktail attire.
 Nevertheless, we’re going to assert that a tie is indeed mandatory, because who are you (or we) to reinvent the wheel?
+The only exception would be if you were to wear a turtleneck as an alternative to the standard shirt and tie combo.
 As for the bow tie, there might a few bold men out there who make one part of their cocktail attire regimen, but we suggest saving it for a black-tie event.

-The men’s cocktail dress code leaves room for accessories, but be sure not to go overboard.
-As far as the essentials are concerned, a trusty pocket square or boutonniere flower delivers the perfect touch of subtle style.
-Pair that with either a premium dress watch, a tie bar or some nice cufflinks and you’re good to go.
+The cocktail dress code leaves room for accessories, but be sure not to go overboard.
+As far as the essentials are concerned, a trusty pocket square or boutonniere flower delivers a perfect touch of subtle style.
+Pair that with either a dress watch, a tie bar, some nice cufflinks and you’re good to go.

 On a somewhat related note, we should mention that a fresh haircut and clean shave might not separate you from the pack, but the absence of both will definitely make you stand out…for all the wrong reasons.
 In other words, be sure to get your groom on before the big event.
 It’s just common sense.

 10 Men’s Cocktail Cocktail Dress Code Images & Inspiration